revaturelabs/interviewquestions/Java/Collections/QueueInterface.md

 <details>
 <summary><b>Show Answer</b></summary>

-> Along with operations in collections queue has some special operations like
+> Along with operations in collections, queue has some special operations like,
 >
 > 1. `offer(element)`: used to add elements to the queue.
 > 2. `poll()`: used to get the head element of the queue.